- File

 Channel buffer

 A buffer is a channel's internal queue.
-By default the buffer length is 0, so a send blocks a goroutine until the element it's sending is received by another goroutine.
+By default the buffer capacity is 0, so a send blocks a goroutine until the element it's sending is received by another goroutine.
 Same for the read, a read blocks a goroutine until another goroutine sends an element to the channel for it to receive.

 Goroutine worker pool